mdm-system-tools/application/CONTRIBUTING.md

-Entenda a estrutura do projeto antes de contribuir, para evitar confusão nos commits.
+Entenda a estrutura do projeto antes de contribuir.

 [Estrutura do Projeto](doc/structure.md)